 The Stages of Life for a Rise Against Hunger Meal

-Volunteers come together to package meals for those in need.
+Volunteers come together to package meals for those facing food insecurity.
 Rice and other dry ingredients are combined into a meal bag that, with water, becomes a highly nutritious vegetarian meal.

 Meals are packaged into boxes at volunteer events.
-Boxes are returned to Rise Against Hunger warehouses and stores until they are ready to ship internationally to programs that serve the hungry.
+Boxes are returned to Rise Against Hunger warehouses and stores until they are ready to ship internationally to programs that serve at-risk communities.

 The boxes of completed meals, packed inside a shipping container, leave a warehouse and make their way across the sea to one of the countries where our Impact Partners operate their programs.